 Adding a drop down list to your cell can save you a lot of time.
 And it means that typing errors won't creep in to your work.

-lists of Subjects, and the C column a list of Grades.
-Make sure that
+of Subjects, and the C column a list of Grades.
+Make sure that the cells B1

-the cells B1 and C1 don't contain drop down lists.
-When you're finished,
+and C1 don't contain drop down lists.
+When you're finished, the Subject column

 And the Grade column should look like this: